UKF College of Engineering and Technology

 The UKF College of Engineering and Technology is an engineering college situated in Kalluvathukal Panchayath of Kollam district in Kerala, India.
-It is situated 9 km away from Varkala town, 24 km away from Kollam City and 48 km away from state capital city Trivandrum.
-Established in 2009, it is affiliated to the Kerala Technological University headquartered in Trivandrum city.
+It is situated 9 km away from Varkala town, 24 km away from Kollam City and 48 km away from state capital city Thiruvananthapuram.
+Established in 2009, it is affiliated to the Kerala Technological University headquartered in Thiruvananthapuram city.
 UKF College of Engineering & Technology is owned and managed by the Universal Knowledge Foundation Trust.

 Academics

 The UKF College of Engineering & Technology has been accorded approval by the All India Council for Technical Education (AICTE) for conducting 4-year (8-semester) B Tech degree course in various branches.
-The college is affiliated to the Kerala Technological University and the courses offered are as per the new scheme and syllabus of the University.
+The college is affiliated to the Kerala Technological University and the courses offered are as per the new scheme and syllabus of the university.